-I made my first trip to Mexico nineteen years ago and remember vividly how exotic and exciting it all seemed even though we were only a few hundred miles south of our home in Southeast Arizona.
-Since then I've been fortunate to have made over 80 trips to there, and, amazingly, the excitement hasn't waned.
+I made my first trip to Mexico twenty years ago, and I remember vividly how exotic and exciting it all seemed even though we were only a few hundred miles south of our home in Southeast Arizona.
+Since then I've been fortunate to have made over 80 trips there, and, amazingly, the excitement hasn't waned.
 If anything, Mexico feels as exotic and exciting as ever, and I look forward to making many more trips to see, enjoy, and learn more about the birds, natural history, and culture of this beautiful country.

 Though it represents only about 1.5% of Earth's land area, Mexico harbors about 10% of the world's biodiversity.
 The country traverses a latitude from 32 N to 15 N and is a bridge between the temperate zone and the tropics.
 This latitudinal span occurs in a land with great topographic diversity, several important biogeographic barriers, and a recent climate history that together add up to spectacular biological richness.

 On a global scale, Mexico is one of a handful of areas considered as sites of megadiversity.
 It is home to more species of pines, oaks, cacti, and agaves than any other country.
 It ranks second in mammal and reptile richness, fourth in amphibian species, and tenth in avian diversity.
 Among the diverse species found in Mexico are many endemics, particularly among the cacti (about 700 of the 800-900 species), the reptiles (almost 600 of the more than 700 species), and the amphibians (about 175 out of almost 300 species).
 There are almost 100 endemic birds and perhaps just as many near endemics.